 To prepare your taxes you will need your passport, I-20 or DS-2019 or I-797 notice (if you changed your status in the U.S.), W-2 (summary of earnings) and/or 1042-S forms and any other tax filing forms you may have received.

-Check your Employee Self-Service account first to make sure you did not receive an electronic version of the W-2 and/or 1042-S.TAX WORKSHOPS - offered by the Controller's Office and OISS.
+Tax workshops are offered by the Controller's Office and OISS.
 These workshops will provide a brief overview of tax filing procedures and will include a demonstration of GLACIER Tax Prep software for non-resident aliens.
-Separate workshops will be provided for students (F-1 and J-1) and scholars (J-1 and H-1B)
+Separate workshops will be provided for students (F-1 and J-1) and scholars (J-1 and H-1B).

 For those who need help with the software or are not sure how to answer some of the questions, we offer hands-on-assistance labs for GLACIER Tax Prep software only; OISS will announce the location and dates.